aniteshreddy/webrtc_rails/README.md

 Things you may want to cover:

-* Use Chrome for opening app.
+* Use Chrome chrome browser .

 * Run npm install to get all the required packs